huntdatacenter/docs/docs/govern-science/tingweek/lagtun.md

 ### Referencing

-Resolutions are numbered as follows: item on the agenda, Lagtun meeting number, Ting week number and year.
+Resolutions are numbered as follows: item on the agenda, Lagtun meeting number, Tingweek number and year.

-To illustrate, resolution **`R6/LT4/T4/21`** means that this was the resolution from item 6 on the agenda in the fourth Lagtun during the fourth Ting week held in 2021.
+To illustrate, resolution **`R6/LT4/T4/21`** means that this was the resolution from item 6 on the agenda in the fourth Lagtun during the fourth Tingweek held in 2021.

 Operational clauses inside a resolution are numbered with the item number and letters in alphabetical order.
 For example, **`6(a)`** means that this is the first operational clause of resolution 6 in the given Lagtun.